Poverty in the United Kingdom: The Consensual Method

 As opposed to measuring income, the Consensual Method examines which necessities (e.g. food, clothing, access to healthcare, involvement in social and leisure activities) are thought by the general public to be essential for living in contemporary British society.
-Those families or individual who lack a number of these necessities are considered as poor.
+Those families or individuals who lack a number of these necessities are considered as poor.
 In the 2012 Poverty and Social Exclusion (PSE) survey on Living Standards, the three necessities deemed as being most often essential to a good standard of living were the ability 'to warm living areas of the home ', a 'damp-free home' and 'two meals a day.'

 Six specific surveys of low standards of living in the UK have made use of this method.